thejohnpage/instrumental-test/README.md

 over the last 2 minutes.
 You can change the time period by altering the `minutes` to `seconds` or `ms` then altering the preceding value to the quantity of of that unit you wish to use.

+Keep refreshing the API call in Postman to see the counters changing as you interact with the site.

 NOTE: This is only a demo App to show how the Event Counter can be used as middleware.
 The App itself may have bugs and unfinished features.
 ## The Event Counter Library